bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

     defp search_graphemes(_, _), do: false

 Oh man, Elixir is slick.
 One line for each method thanks to function signature pattern matching.
+We take the first character and access its subtrie.
+Rinse and repeat for the rest of the characters in the word.
+If the full word matches then we'll end up with an empty map and empty list and return true all the way up the callstack (except we have no callstack because our tail calls are optimized! *sick*).
+Otherwise, after the graphemes run out and the trie is not exhausted, we return false because it's not an exact match.

+### Final Summation
+I was surpised how succinctly a trie can be constructed and searched when implemented with recursion.